zowe/zowe-cli-sample-plugin/docs/tutorials/list-typicode-todo/ListTypicodeTodoPlugin.md

 2. Creating a new command definition
 3. Creating a new handler

-We'll do this by using `@zowe/imperative` infrastructure to surface REST API data on our Zowe CLI Plug-in.
+We'll do this by using `@zowe/imperative` infrastructure to surface REST API data on our Zowe CLI plug-in.

 Specifically, we're going to show data from [this URI](https://jsonplaceholder.typicode.com/todos) by [Typicode](https://jsonplaceholder.typicode.com/).
 Typicode serves sample REST JSON data for testing purposes.